emvi/gondolier/README.md

 ### Execute tests

 To execute the tests, you need to have all supported databases installed (for integration tests).
 The tests can then be executed by running the *run_tests* script or by executing the steps inside manually.
 All tests must be passed before a pull request can be opened.
-New code must be tested and keep the test coverage at least above 80%.
+New code must be tested to keep the test coverage above 80% at least.

 ## License